 There are a few different reasons for this separation:

-• Developers are able make changes to integrations and secrets in the dev environment without impacting the prod environment.
-This allows for quick, easy development and removes the risk of accidentally breaking production when building in dev.
+environment.
+This allows for quick, easy development and removes the risk of accidentally breaking production when building indev

 Environments and local development